 12. Pokemon Pinball

-What better way to make use of a two-button console than with a game that only uses two buttons?
+There’s simply no better way to make use of a two-button console than with a game that only uses two buttons.
 Pokémon Pinball is a themed pinball game that can be played the traditional way with a focus on getting the maximum score before running out of balls.
-It also has more Pokémon-specific features, however, with players able to capture monsters and even evolve them through proper pinball play.
+However, it also has more Pokémon-specific features, with players able to capture monsters and even evolve them through proper pinball play.
 It’s one of the more successful spinoffs in a series that has certainly seen its fair share, and while it won’t keep players busy for as long as the main role-playing games, it’s still worth checking out.

 - The best Game Boy games of all time

 - The best GBA games of all time

 - The 25 best Nintendo 3DS games